serverless/extensions/README.md

 You've successfully run multiple Actions of an Extension!

 Now, start modifying the Extension Template.
+The Template is filled with useful examples and comments.
 Remember, after every change, you must re-build the container `npx ext developer build`.
 We are aware this takes a few seconds and have plans to speed this up soon.